asciinema/asciinema.github.io/docs/manual/server/sharing.md

 When a recording link is opened, the look and feel of the player defaults to the settings used by the author on the recording settings page.
-Many of those can be overriden on a per-link basis by appending additional query parameters (`?...`) to the link.
+Many of those can be overridden on a per-link basis by appending additional query parameters (`?...`) to the link.

 For example, below link makes the player start at 25 second mark (`t=25`), play